 The residential staff focus on providing quality services.
 Quality doesn’t just mean accurate work.
 It means being open to change and growth.
 The difference between mediocrity and excellence is the fine details and willingness to go beyond.
 We are stressing this concept to the individuals as well.
 Everyone needs to feel that they are an important part of the organization, whether working here or living here.

-We support individuals to live as independently as possible, to build friendships, pursue dreams and choose how they spend their time.
+Encouraging Independence, we support individuals to live as independently as possible, to build friendships, pursue dreams and choose how they spend their time.
 Services for our homes in York County are contracted through the York Mental Health/Intellectual & Developmental Disabilities program.

 The Office of Developmental Programs licenses the homes in accordance with Chapter 6400 and Chapter 6100 regulations.
 Services we provide are guided by the philosophy of Everyday Lives.
 The basis of this philosophy is to ensure the individuals are paving their own way in every aspect of their lives.